 In addition, our social media newsfeed holds our attention and degrades our mood by offering an exhausting, seemingly inevitable future of decline.

-A creative person can counter this with what me make, what we put out into he world- fresh connection, the optimism of collaboration and grounded meaning, inventiveness and play.
+A creative person can counter this with what me make, what we put out into the world- fresh connection, the optimism of collaboration and grounded meaning, inventiveness and play.

-The world seems to take, but a creative gives.
+The world seems to take, but a creative person gives.
 The world needs you.